Gardens of the Moon: Prologue

-The novel opens in the 96th year of the Malazan Empire, during the final year of the rule of Emperor Kellanved.
-Ganoes Paran, age 12, witnesses the sacking of the Mouse Quarter of Malaz City.
-Paran wants to be a soldier when he grows older, though the veteran soldier Whiskeyjack disapproves.
+The novel begins in the 96th year of the Malazan Empire, marking the twilight of Emperor Kellanved's reign.
+Ganoes Paran, at the age of 12, witnesses the devastating attack on the Mouse Quarter in Malaz City.
+Paran aspires to become a soldier in the future, despite the veteran soldier Whiskeyjack's reservations.

 Genabackis

 Seven years later, the Emperor and his ally, Dancer, have been assassinated and supplanted by the chief of the assassin corps.
 Empress Laseen now rules with the aid of the Claw, the imperial assassins.
 The story opens several years into a series of wars by the Malazan Empire to conquer the continent of Genabackis.

-Under High Fist Dujek, The Malazan 2nd Army has been besieging the city of Pale, one of only two Free Cities left in the Malazans' path in Genabackis, for several years.
-Pale is holding out thanks to an alliance with the powerful Anomander Rake, Lord of Moon's Spawn (a floating fortress), leader of the non-human Tiste Andii.
+Under High Fist Dujek, the Malazan 2nd Army has been besieging the city of Pale, one of only two Free Cities left in the Malazans' path in Genabackis, for several years.
+Pale is holding out thanks to an alliance with the powerful Anomander Rake, Lord of Moon's Spawn (a floating fortress), leader of the non-human Tiste Andii race.
 Pale finally falls when Rake withdraws his fortress following a fierce battle.
-Even then, the Empire suffers severe losses, including the near total destruction of a legendary infantry unit in its 2nd army, the Bridgeburners.
+Even then, the Empire suffers severe losses, including the near-total destruction of a legendary elite unit in its 2nd army, known as the Bridgeburners.
 Several characters speculate that someone higher up within the Empire may be engineering the elimination of various people who were loyal to the late Emperor.

 The Empire then turns its attention to the last remaining Free City, Darujhistan.
 A handful of surviving members of the Bridgeburners, led by Sergeant Whiskeyjack, now severely reduced in rank after Laseen's seizure of power, are sent to try to undermine the city from within.
 Once there, they attempt fruitlessly to contact the city's assassins' guild, in the hope of paying them to betray their city, but Rake has already driven the guild underground.
 Adjunct Lorn, second-in-command to the Empress, is sent to uncover something in the hills east of Darujhistan.
-She is accompanied by Tool, a T'lan Imass, an undead race that once dominated the world before humans.
-Meanwhile, Tattersail, one of the few mages to survive the Siege of Pale, and Paran, now a captain and the Bridgeburners' nominal commander, head toward the city to determine the reason for the increased involvement of several gods and other magical forces in the campaign.
+She is accompanied by Onos Toolan, a T'lan Imass, an undead race that once dominated the world before humans.
+Meanwhile, Tattersail, one of the few mages to survive the Siege of Pale, and Paran, now a Captain and the Bridgeburners' nominal commander, head toward the city to determine the reason for the increased involvement of several gods and other magical forces in the campaign.